The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

 - The Practical Examiner is not permitted to review your score sheet or discuss your performance on the test

-- Exam results will be mailed to you within approximately 12 business days of International Assessment Institute’s receipt of the score sheet
+- Exam results will be mailed to you within approximately 12 business days of NCCCO’s receipt of the score sheet

 - Once you have completed your test, you must leave the test site